openebs-archive/openebs-docs/docs/alphafeatures.md

 **Notes to remember:**

 - You will need to enable `VolumeSnapshotDataSource` Feature Gate on `kubelet` and `kube-apiserver`.
 Other general prerequisites related to cStor volume via CSI provisioner can be found from [here](#prerequisites-cstor-csi).

-- Supported OpenEBS Version is 1.5
+- Recommended OpenEBS Version is 1.6

 **Capture the snapshot and cloning the cStor volume:**